 Do you get angry often?
 Don’t answer this question too quickly!
 Most people don’t think they have anger, but in reality, all humans experience anger to different degrees, in different ways and for different reasons.

-• You lend an object or money and the other person does not return it to you, or returns the damaged object to you.
+- You lend an object or money and the other person does not return it to you, or returns the object damaged.

 The above situations involve at least one other person.
 What happens to you when you experience one of the following situations?

-• Something you shouldn’t have said is coming back at you.
+- Something you shouldn’t have said is coming back against you.

 Most people experience anger at themselves in these situations.
-This unpleasant feeling is more or less conscious and experienced to different degrees by everyone.
+This unpleasant feeling is more or less conscious and felt to different degrees by everyone.

 Why do we experience so much anger when we prefer calm in our lives?

 Whenever anger takes over, we are no longer ourselves.
-We allow ourselves to be invaded by a part of us that suffers and that is there to indicate an unresolved wound.
-This wound comes from a painful situation experienced as a child with a parent and where forgiveness has not yet been made.
+We allow ourselves to be invaded by a part of us that suffers and that is there to indicate an unresolved issue or wound.
+This issue comes from a painful situation experienced as a child with a parent, and where forgiveness has not yet been made.

 An illusion